MarkNoaTAU/MLHC_Final/README.md

 # Machine Learning for Health Care Final Project TLV university 2023

 ## Project description
-This library contain research code for prediction mortality, prolong stay and hospital readmission using MIMIC-III dataset.
+This library contains research code for prediction mortality, prolong stay and hospital readmission using MIMIC-III dataset.
 This is final work for *"Machine Learning for Health Care"* course by Omer Noy.